 Also check out the List of Competitive Exams after 12th

 What is Motion?

 The free movement of a body with respect to time is known as motion.
 For example- the fan, the dust falling from the carpet, the water that flows from the tap, a ball rolling around, a moving car etc. Even the universe is in continual motion.
-Are all these motion same?
+Are all these motions the same?
 Is the motion of a pendulum the same as that of a moving car or train?
-There are various types of motions which are happening around us and they can be basically distinguished on the basis of:
+There are various types of motions that are happening around us and they can be basically distinguished on the basis of:

 4 Types of Motion

 As per physics and mechanics, there are mainly 4 types of motion, i.e.

 - Rotary Motion: A special type of motion in which the object is on rotation around a fixed axis like, a figure skater rotating on an ice rink.

 - Oscillatory Motion: A repeating motion in which an object continuously repeats in the same motion again and again like a swing.

 - Linear Motion: A one-dimensional motion on a straight line, like an athlete running on a straight track.